shan-weiqiang/shan-weiqiang.github.io/_posts/2026-06-19-python-c-ctypes-cffi.md

 The [ctypes introduction](https://docs.python.org/3/library/ctypes.html) states the C extension interface is specific to CPython; ctypes and CFFI are often **more portable across Python implementations** for *calling C functions* because your integration code stays in Python (plus CFFI’s generated shim in API mode).
 They do not replace C extensions when the product **is** a Python module with classes and methods designed in C.

 For **ctypes struct mirroring, keepalive, and handles vs user API** (fd, capsule, internal `Structure` — not the public wrapper classes) beyond §7.2’s scalar `add()` — see [Part IV — Complex ctypes Structs and Handles](https://shan-weiqiang.github.io/2026/06/19/python-c-ctypes-complex-structs.html).
+For a **C++ handle pool** with integer handles, `TypeId` dispatch, and complex-type return patterns through ctypes — see [Part V — ctypes Handle Pool Design Pattern](https://shan-weiqiang.github.io/2026/06/20/python-c-ctypes-handle-pool.html).

 ---